TobyBackstrom/sparklib/README.md

 ![Bar chart with a vertical gradient](docs/images/sl-bc-4.png)

 The bar charts can also handle a mix of positive and negative category values.
-You can control where the y axis will be relative to the height of the chart, or let it be set automatically.
+You can control the position of the y-axis relative to the chart height, or let it be set automatically.

 <p float="left">
   <img alt="Bar chart with positive and negative values" src="docs/images/sl-bc-5.png" /> &nbsp;